15 Influential Political Art Pieces

 When questioning the role of art today, we must be aware of the illusive borders between art and life, art and media, art and society, as well as art and activism.
 In so many cases of artist works, it is hard to formulate not just the notion of art but even its position within the society.
 In contemporary societies, it is important to abandon the romantic visions of art’s mission, but at the same time to insist on the constant questioning dominant politics within the art, maintaining and fight for the inherent artistic freedom of speech and expression.
 The role of political art has always been crucial since it is one of rare uncorrupted forces of emancipatory action and battlefield of the crucial dispute what is and what could be beauty, truth, and the good.

 In the course of art history there are many examples art was the crucial reflection of political context.
 Moreover, analyzing and disputing the art pieces, we learn about life and circumstances from which we are far away in space or time.
 The art pieces were critical or undue to the dominant values of its time, we often understood as a political avant-garde, the announcement of the political changes that followed.
 Here, we would like to present different politically engaged art works, trying to display the wide specter of political action within the field of art, without pitfall of losing the art qualities and becoming the political agenda itself.
 The selection we made addresses the questions of wars and political conflicts, rise of fascism, revolution and social change, as well as human rights activism, feminism, autonomy of art or various problems of artistic production and work itself.
-Methodologies, media or artistic strategies are numerous and proving that politically engaged art is not reducible to propaganda.
+Methodologies, media or artistic strategies are numerous in political art and proving that politically committed artworks and the work of political artists in general is not reducible to propaganda.

 Vladimir Tatlin - The Monument to the Third International from 1917